 The Ketamine drug given in different doses can either mildly sedate or completely put a patient to sleep.
 It does this through blocking certain neurotransmitter and receptor sites in the brain.
 Studies show that Ketamine can even “rewire” the synapses of the brain or create entirely new synapses.
 Ketamine provides a high not altogether dissimilar from ecstasy, and under medical supervision, it can provide immediate relief for struggling patients.
 This drug must be professionally administered and is a restricted substance.
 With a doctor, Ketamine becomes a revolutionary medical tool — not an addiction.
 When properly administered by a professional in a medical environment at the right dosages, Ketamine can help rewire depression out of the brain and relieve chronic pain.

-Where Can I Get Ketamine Safely?
+Where Can I Get My Ketamine Infusion Safely?

 With mental health issues increasingly becoming the #1 concern modern health advocates seek to solve, ketamine may just be that solution.
 But you don’t have to take just our word for it, do your research, then come into Virginia’s premier Ketamine infusion clinic in Leesburg.
 Send us a message through our contact us page or call us at (571) 371-0290 to connect with our friendly staff and learn more about ketamine infusion therapies and their benefits for your health.

 If you’re ready for a one-on-one consultation, our office in 19490 Sandridge Way Suite 240, Lansdowne, Virginia 20176, proudly serves Loudoun County and the Ashburn area, so come and let our experts create the best treatment plan for you.
 We also invite you to keep up with our blog and social media to get answers to many of the frequently asked questions about ketamine infusion therapies!